ArtifexSoftware/MuPDF.NET/docs/classes/Page.rst

-:meth:`Page.GetTables`             Extract the page's tables as a list :meth:`Page.GetTextBlocks`         Extract text blocks as a list :meth:`Page.GetTextWords`          Extract text words as a list :meth:`Page.ClusterDrawings`       PDF only: bounding boxes of vector graphics :meth:`Page.CleanContents`         PDF only: clean the page's :data:`contents` objects :meth:`Page.DeleteAnnot`           PDF only: delete an annotation
+:meth:`Page.GetTables`             Extract the page's tables as a list :meth:`Page.GetTextBlocks`         Extract text blocks as a list :meth:`Page.GetTextWords`          Extract text words as a list :meth:`Page.GetTextWithLayout`     Retrieves the text content of a page that retains layout.
+:meth:`Page.ClusterDrawings`       PDF only: bounding boxes of vector graphics :meth:`Page.CleanContents`         PDF only: clean the page's :data:`contents` objects :meth:`Page.DeleteAnnot`           PDF only: delete an annotation